Work Visas

 What is this right?

-Other major work visas include the L-1 for intracompany transferees (managers, executives, or specialized knowledge workers), the O-1 for individuals with extraordinary ability or achievement, the E-2 treaty investor visa, the TN visa for Canadian and Mexican professionals under the USMCA (United States-Mexico-Canada Agreement) trade agreement, and the H-2A/H-2B visas for temporary agricultural and seasonal non-agricultural workers.
-Each has different requirements, costs, and processing times.
+Other major work visas: L-1 for intracompany transferees, O-1 for extraordinary ability, E-2 for treaty investors, TN for Canadian and Mexican professionals under USMCA, and H-2A/H-2B for seasonal agricultural and non-agricultural workers.
+Each has its own requirements, fees, and processing time.
+Picking the right one is the foundation of any work-based plan.

 When does it apply?